Reviews and Media about The Invisible War:

 Ailsa Wild (writer) 0432 851 932 ailsamaywild (at) gmail (dot) com

-The Invisible War crowdfunding campaign is supported by Creative Partnerships Australia through MATCH.
+The Invisible War crowdfunding campaign was supported by Creative Partnerships Australia.

 The creation of The Invisible War wouldn't have been possible without the generous support from: